posit-dev/rsconnect-python/README.md

 You must be the owner of the target deployment, or a collaborator with permission to change the content.
 The type of content (static notebook, or notebook with source code) must match the existing deployment.

+Note: there is no confirmation required to update a deployment.
+If you do so accidentally, use the "Source Versions" dialog in the Connect dashboard to activate the previous version and remove the erroneous one.

 ## Configuration Files
 Configuration files are stored in a platform-specific directory: